Skip to content

 security find-generic-password -a "sanctum" -s "gateway-token" -w

 Secrets are rotated monthly by the com.sanctum.rotate-secrets LaunchAgent, which runs on the 1st of each month at 3:30 AM.
+Nothing like waking up to fresh tokens you didn’t have to think about.

 To add a new service to the configuration layer: